 • Walker Consulting Project

-* Waivers may be granted for those who have AACSCB or
+* Waivers of one or both of these courses may be granted for those who have AACSCB

 All students pursue a minimum of one elective.
 Those who were granted waivers may use their elective hours to for a variety of electives, including:

 •The Leadership Edge